 Use the MSC pre-audit checklist to determine how much of the Standard your company currently meets without having to make any changes, and where you need to adjust your operations.
-For ASC certificates, you can also use the ASC Chain of Custody Module supplementary checklist for supply chain companies.

-If you need to introduce new procedures and systems to meet the Standard make sure these are working before your audit.
+If you need to include new processes, procedures and systems to meet the Standard make sure these are working before your audit.
 Even if no changes were made, it's a good idea to conduct a practical, on-site check before scheduling an audit.